marcusbotacin/1001-Nights/README.md

 If you are looking for some data which is not available here, please get in contact, so I can update the repository.

+## Tools

+The *Tools* directory contains scripts I've written to help parsing and data analysis.

 ## Plot

 On the *Plot* directory, you can find gnuplot data and scripts for reproducing some graphs from the paper.
 If you are interested on how we automated script generation, take a look [here](https://github.com/marcusbotacin/Writing.Tools.git).